vivekganesan01/ganache-cli-block-explorer/README.md

 ```sh
 Enter the ganache host and port in the welcome page Eg: http://127.0.0.1:8545, Good to Go..
 Enjoy !
 ```

+### Docker
+To run Ganache-CLI-Block-Explorer in docker follow this steps:
+1. Build an image `docker build -t ganache-cli-block-explorer .`
+2. Launch the image exposing the port `docker run -d --publish 5051:5051 ganache-cli-block-explorer`
+	- Note that docker can't access the local machine port (you can still access other ip or docker internal ip)

 ### Development

 Want to contribute?
 Great!